bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 estimate
-   :index:`[TAG=Console->Command->estimate] <triple: Console; Command; estimate>` Using this command, you can get an idea how many files will be backed up, or if you are unsure about your Include statements in your FileSet, you can test them without doing an actual backup.
+   :index:`[TAG=Console->Command->estimate] <single: Console; Command; estimate>` Using this command, you can get an idea how many files will be backed up, or if you are unsure about your Include statements in your FileSet, you can test them without doing an actual backup.
 The default is to assume a Full backup.
 However, you can override this by specifying a level=Incremental or level=Differential on the command line.
 A Job name must be specified or you will be prompted for one, and optionally a Client and FileSet may be specified on the command line.
 It then contacts the client which computes the number of files and bytes that would be backed up.
 Please note that this is an estimate calculated from the number of blocks in the file rather than by reading the actual bytes.
 As such, the estimated backup size will generally be larger than an actual backup.

    The ``estimate`` command can use the accurate code to detect changes and give a better estimation.
 You can set the accurate behavior on command line using ``accurate=yes/no`` or use the Job setting as default value.